 Your choice of class.

 In this class we will move through yoga flows at a pace that allows us to explore the common poses and help ground people in the fundamentals.
-The flows will offer stretches, bends and extensions that feel good and soothe the aches of modern life.
+The flows will build strength in new places, challenge bodies with new shapes and offer stretches, bends and extensions that feel good and soothe the aches of modern life.

 The pace of this class allows for more personal feedback as well as hands on adjustments if taken in person.